Sertorian War: Events of 73–71 BC

 Upon learning of the death of Sertorius, some of his Iberian allies sent ambassadors to Pompey or to Metellus and made peace, most simply went home.
 Perperna managed to retain control of some of the Roman renegades who had followed Sertorius, but he needed a quick victory to gain his people's trust.
 Unfortunately for Perperna and his men, Pompey had set a trap; he feigned a retreat and ambushed them.
 Frontinus reports:

 Pompey put troops here and there, in places where they could attack from ambush.
 Then, pretending fear, he pulled back drawing the enemy after him.
 Then, when he had the enemy exposed to the ambuscade, he wheeled his army about.
 He attacked, slaughtering the enemy to his front and on both flanks.

 Pompey lured Perperna's army into his ambush using 10 cohorts as bait.
 He allowed these to be attacked while scattered over a wide area, perhaps foraging, and as they fled they drew Perperna's army into the hidden lines of the main army.
 As these attacked from ambush, the 10 cohorts turned and attacked their pursuers from the front.
 The ensuing massacre was decisive.

 Pompey's successful ambush proved Plutarch's disparaging comment "Perperna was as bad at command as he was at following orders".
 Perperna attempted to plead for his life, offering to give Pompey all of Sertorius' correspondence, which would document contacts with the highest levels of Roman government and society.
-Pompey indicated he would accept the papers, and when they had all been gathered together, he burned them, averting the possibility of another civil war.
-He then executed Perperna and all of the men who had murdered Sertorius.
+Pompey indicated he would accept the papers, but when they had all been gathered together, he burned them, averting the possibility of another civil war.
+He executed Perperna and all of the men who had murdered Sertorius.
 After this final battle, which seems to have taken place near Sertorius's capital of Osca, the war was as good as over.